nobu-g/JGLUE-evaluation-scripts/README.md

 ## Training and evaluation

-You can train and test models with the following command:
+You can train and test a model with the following command:

 ```shell
 # For training and evaluating MARC-ja